adwise-fiu/Level-Site-PPDT/README.md

     kubectl logs <pod_name>

+### Clean up

-If you want to re-run the experiment, run the following
+If you want to re-build everything in the experiment, run the following

     docker system prune --force
     minikube delete

+Alternatively, if you want to only re-run the client, first update the variable to point to a different VALUES file.
+Then run the following commands:

+    kubectl delete pod <CLIENT-SITE>
+    kubectl apply -f k8/client
+    kubectl logs <NEW-CLIENT-SITE>

 ## Authors and Acknowledgement
 Code Authors: Andrew Quijano, Spyros T. Halkidis, Kevin Gallagher